 During surgery, the nerves, membrane, and spinal cord are put back into place.
 It will be done within 24-48 hours after birth.
 In some cases, the surgery may be done before birth.

 Surgery is done as early as possible to prevent further nerve damage.
 It cannot reverse damage that has already occurred.

 More serious forms of spina bifida may require more surgeries throughout childhood.

 Therapists will teach parents how to exercise the infant's legs and feet.
 Walkers, braces, and crutches will often be needed to let the baby move around.

 Complications of spina bifida can be ongoing and extensive.
 It will be important for you to work with a team of doctors.
-They should be able to provide the best care and support for you and your child.
-It is important for you to get help for your child's physical needs and emotional support for you and your family
+It is important for you to get help for your child's physical needs and emotional support for you and your family.

 To help reduce the chance that your baby will be born with spina bifida:

 Spina Bifida Association of America